-$p{ii} = (AGE_i, BMI_i)$ contributed to the weight functions w{ii} in our robust method.
-Subject 18 is a leverage point which had not been identified before; it has an extremely high BMI of 38 that heavily downweights the cluster of observations from the patient.
-A careful inspection of the standardized residual s{ij} tells us that case 10 is the most extreme point with $s{ij} = -6.09$.
-The progesterone level of the 10th observation for subject 1 (case 10) is 2.46, which is very different from its neighborhood observations 9 and 11 measured one day before and one day after.
+Outlier detection has been done carefully through the procedure.
+By investigating into the standardized residuals s{ij} (i.e. the jth component of $\hat{\Sigma}i^{-1/2}(y_i - x_i)$ $(\hat{\mu}i)$) and the weight function w{ij} , we find one observation-level outlier (observation 10) and one subject-level leverage point (subject 18). $p{ij} = (AGE_i, BMI_i)$ is contributed to the weight functions w{ij} in our robust method.
+Subject 18 is a leverage point which has not been identified before.
+It has an extremely high BMI of 38 that heavily downweights the cluster of observations from the patient.
+A careful inspection on the standardized residual s{ij} tells us that case 10 is the most extreme point with $s{ij} = -6.09$.
+The progesterone level of the 10th observation for subject 1 (case 10) is 2.46, which is very different from its neighborhood observations 9 and 11 measured one day before and one day after, with the progesterone level being 12.8 and 13.4 respectively.
 This inconsistency has not been noticed in the literature.
-All other thirteen observations of subject 1 range from 8.5 to 13.4 and in particular, this observation was the lowest progesterone level in the data set.
-We concluded that case 10 of subject 1 is a clear outlier.
-The influence of this outlier on the parameter estimates is detailed in Table S4.1 of the supplementary material.
-We also noticed that some observations have large standardized residuals, such as cases 117, 334 and 372, due to the fact that they are extreme values of the progesterone level within a subject.
+In fact, all other thirteen observations of subject 1 range from 8.5 to 13.4 except case 10.
+In particular, this observation is the lowest progesterone level in the whole data set.
+Therefore, we conclude that case 10 of subject 1 is a clear outlier.
+The influence of this outlier on the parameter estimates can be referred to Table S4.1 of the supplementary material.
+Besides, we also notice that some observations have large standardized residuals, such as cases 117, 334 and 372, due to the fact that they are extreme values of the progesterone level within a subject.
 The effects on these potential outliers are downweighted by our robust method in the estimation of mean and covariance parameters.